d20Tek/blazor-components/README.md

 For more detailed examples on how to use the D20Tek.BlazorComponents libraries, please review the following samples:

 * [Sample - D20Tek.FullSample.Wasm](samples/D20Tek.FullSample.Wasm)
+See this sample app running live at https://components.d20tek.com.

 ## Feedback
 If you use these libraries and have any feedback, bugs, or suggestions, please file them in the Issues section of this repository.